 This doesn’t always mean a moral failure.
-But it could mean gross mismanagement, high staff and volunteer turnover, high member attrition, or fiscal insolvency.
+Low accountability cultures lead to outcomes like gross mismanagement, high staff and volunteer turnover, high member attrition, or fiscal insolvency.

 Let’s be honest.
 No church is bragging about a lack of accountability.
-In fact, I would venture a guess that every church would argue that there’s no gap in leadership accountability.
-But the truth is the vast majority of churches only pay lip service to genuine accountability, even if it is unintentional.
+In fact, I would venture a guess that most churches assume there’s no gap in leadership accountability.
+But the vast majority of churches only pay lip service to genuine accountability, even if it is unintentional.

-The reason for this is often found in the misconceptions and myths that surround leadership accountability.
+The root of this gap is in the misconceptions and myths that surround leadership accountability.

 Church Leadership Accountability Self-Assessment